Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Overflowing with broken promises and tries.
 Your chemicals weaker than your customer care,
 You're ghosting so hard, you disappear in thin air.
-Your dispensers drip like your credibility,
-Promises hollow, soaked in futility.
-You're the grease trap cloggin' up the lane, Auto-Chlor's the scrubber that's removing the stain.
-Your reputation's dirtier than a clogged-up drain, Your machines break down and drive customers insane.
 You're the stain that won't lift, the grime that persists, But Auto-Chlor's here with industrial grit.
 We're the power wash to your cracked façade,